How to Write a Research Paper Step by Step

 - Increasing the efficiency of the development of the tourist and hotel industry;

 - Legal support of tourism in the USA.

-The choice of the topic for individual or collective research is carried out by students independently according to the approved subject of the department on the basis of the following criteria: the relevance of the topic, the novelty of the topic, the prospects, the correspondence of the profile of students’ education, the development of students’ topics in university conditions, the degree of correspondence of the topic chosen by students, and the thematic focus of the scientific work of the departments.
+The choice of good research paper topics for individual or collective research is carried out by students independently according to the approved subject of the department on the basis of the following criteria: the relevance of the topic, the novelty of the topic, the prospects, the correspondence of the profile of students’ education, the development of students’ topics in university conditions, the degree of correspondence of the topic chosen by students, and the thematic focus of the scientific work of the departments.